Coconut Crab Caught On Video Eating Seabird After Breaking Its Wings

 Prior to the newly released video, coconut crabs were thought to eat meat on occasion, and primarily obtain meat by means of scavenging.
 But the clip now suggests that these crustaceans can prey on living vertebrates, including certain species of seabirds.

 In a video taken by Dartmouth University researcher Mark Laidre at the Chagos Archipelago in the Indian Ocean, the coconut crab can be seen climbing a tree and edging toward a red-footed booby, a common seabird that measures 25 to 30 inches and weighs between 30 to 39 ounces, according to Newsweek.
 Spotting the sleeping bird and lunging at it with one of its claws, the crab broke a bone in one of the smaller animal’s wings, causing the seabird to fall off the tree.
-The crab then descended from the tree to follow its prey, and used its claws to break the bird’s other wing.
+The crab then descended from the tree to follow its prey and used its claws to break the bird’s other wing.

 “At that point, when both its wings were broken and it was on the ground, it couldn’t go anywhere,” Laidre explained.